 40. Regulations for the conduct of business of the Allotment Board

 There shall be appointed by the Minister an Allotment Board, hereinafter called the Board, to deal with simultaneous applications for holdings.
-The Board shall consist of not less than 3 members, at least one of whom shall be a representative of the department principally assisting in the administration of the Land Administration Act 1997 and one a representative of the Returned Sailors, Soldiers and Airmen’s Imperial League of Australia.
+The Board shall consist of not less than 3 members, at least one of whom shall be a representative of the department principally assisting in the administration of the Land Administration Act 1997 and one a representative of The Returned and Services League of Australia WA Branch Incorporated.

 [Regulation 40 amended in Gazette 29 Dec 2006 p.
-5919.]
+5919; amended by No. 47 of 2011 s.
+17.]

 41. Chairman of Allotment Board